martin-brennan/writing.martin-brennan.com/_posts/2016-12-29-2017-goals-and-sub-goals.md

 - There is a trend here, I want to write a lot this year.
 I've spent entirely too much time on Reddit and other time wasting websites, so I want to do more CREATING instead of CONSUMING this year, because it's very mindless and instantly gratifying to consume but not at all fulfilling.
 - I want to complete one short story I'm already writing, and complete two others.
 Each short story should be ten to fifteen thousand words.
 - I also want to go through rounds of drafts and editing for Crabs MC until I am happy with it.
-I am new to this process, but I already have ideas in mind on what needs to change, and I plan to print out the whole manuscript and hand edit it by hand as well.
+I am new to this process, but I already have ideas in mind on what needs to change, and I plan to print out the whole manuscript and edit it by hand as well.
 I know there will be a lot of work involved because I focused on getting the words down rather than writing the best prose.
 - It would be wonderful if I could start writing query letters to publishers in early 2018.

 **Goal 4 - Go on at least one camping trip with friends and one solo camping trip**